 But wait!
 There’s more! 🙂 I forgot about the exterior slide out storage bin.
 It’s slides under the camper and is definitely added storage space, but it’s a little hard to get to.
 We have to take the step off to access it, so we only put things in there which we don’t use everyday.

 So, for us, the Arctic Fox 990 won on storage and on the good salesmanship of Ulysses.
 He owns a 990 himself so that’s a good advertisement right there.

-Arctic Fox is manufactured in Oregon
+Arctic Fox Is Manufactured in Oregon

-Another winning reason for us to select an Arctic Fox is because they’re built in LaGrande, Oregon.
+Another winning reason for us to choose an Arctic Fox 990 is because they’re built in LaGrande, Oregon.
 Our home state.
 Well half our home state, as we’ve spent a lot of years in SW Washington too.
 Knowing that our purchase helps our state’s economy feels good.
 Knowing that our purchase helps employ Oregonians makes me happy.
 So while it wasn’t a deciding factor, buying “local” (while we were in Colorado, haha) did weigh into our overall decision.
 We’ve already driven the highway between Portland and Boise (visiting our daughter) two or three times, passing Arctic Fox’s hometown as we’ve traveled.
 It’s kind of nice knowing they’re right there!